JorjaFox/website/_posts-old-blog/2012-11-08-pick-and-roll-screencaps-and-recap.md

 	<li><a href="https://jorjafox.net/wiki/Pick_and_Roll">Recap</a></li>
 	<li><a href="https://jorjafox.net/gallery/tv/csi/season13/06pick/">Screencaps</a></li>
 </ul>
 I give it three stars for Sara for the screen time and the sassy interactions with Hodges.
-Also yes, that was the dad from <em>Family Ties</em>.
+Also yes, that was the dad from _Family Ties_.
 <blockquote>**Sidle:** Simple maths get complicated sometimes, when passions are involved.</blockquote>